tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
 			<td>Optionally establishes the default geodetic datum in a bdq:ParamaterizedTest.
-A default geodetic datum is supplied in cases where a bdq:Parameter is not set at the time the test is run.</td>
+A default geodetic datum is supplied in cases where a bdq:Parameter is not set at the time the Test is run.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td>See test AMENDMENT_GEODETICDATUM_ASSUMEDDEFAULT (bdqcore:7498ca76-c4d4-42e2-8103-acacccbdffa7).</td>
+			<td>See Test AMENDMENT_GEODETICDATUM_ASSUMEDDEFAULT (bdqcore:7498ca76-c4d4-42e2-8103-acacccbdffa7).</td>
 		</tr>
 		<tr>
 			<td>Status</td>